MatthewRizzo/RustHSM/README.md

 When events have data, you (the implementer) must manage the memory layout of those arguments yourself.
-You have to find a way top serialize/represent that data as a buffer of `[u8]` That can be understood by [StateEventsIF] and `HsmEvent`.
+You have to find a way to serialize/represent that data as a buffer of `[u8]` That can be understood by [StateEventsIF] and `HsmEvent`.

+Some convenient methods might be to use [serde](https://serde.rs/) or protobufs to serialize & deserialize at HSM boundaries.

 ## StateChainOfResponsibility Details